pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-01/README.md

 ## Step 5 &mdash; Configure your project

 We want all our resources to provision in a specific project.
 We'll set this globally in our Pulumi program.
-Run the following command in your terminal, from within your Pulumi program's directory:
+Run the following command in your terminal, replacing `your-project-name` with the project name given by GCP:

 ```bash
 pulumi config set gcp:project your-project-name